SriCharan004/c_mini_project/README.md

 ## User Access

-User has the following abilities:
+The user has the following abilities:

 ### User Abilities